sharhar/Leopard-EM/docs/programs/match_template.md

 # The match template program

-The match template program takes in a micrograph and a simulated reference structure along with search parameters to find locations in the image which agree with expected 2D projections of this reference structure.
+The match template program takes in a micrograph and a simulated reference structure along with search parameters to find locations in the micrograph which agree with expected 2D projections of this reference structure.
-Notably, the match template program simultaneously find the orientations of these particles as well as the depth of the particle within the sample.
+Notably, the match template program simultaneously finds the location and orientations of these particles as well as the depth of the particle within the sample.

 !!! info "GPU usage with match template"

-    The match template program is GPU-intensive, and there is the `ORIENTATION_BATCH_SIZE` parameter within the `run_match_template.py` script should be decreased if you experience a CUDA out of memory error.
+    The match template program is GPU-intensive, and there is the `ORIENTATION_BATCH_SIZE` parameter within the `run_match_template.py` script to help manage GPU resources.
+    If you encounter a CUDA out of memory error try decreasing the `ORIENTATION_BATCH_SIZE` parameter.

 ## Configuration options